euyzhz/SatIoT-SIGCOMM/README.md

 ## Overview

-This repository releases measurement traces collected from an operational LEO satellite IoT network and reproduces the results presented in our SIGCOMM 2026 paper.
+This repository releases measurement traces collected from an operational LEO satellite IoT network and measurement tools used in our SIGCOMM 2026 paper.

 ## Repository Structure